6 DAYS FROM $1,399

 Explore Pest, visit the Central Market Hall

 Divided by the Danube, Budapest is actually two cities — Buda and Pest — and its entire urban landscape has been declared a UNESCO World Heritage Site.
-Today you’ll have two choices for included sightseeing here:
+Today you’ll have two choices for included sightseeing:

-Explore the best of historic Pest, beginning with an inside visit to St. Stephen’s Basilica, the most important church in the country.
-Named for Hungary’s first king, it stands 314 feet high and by ordinance, no other building in Budapest may surpass its height.
+You can explore the best of historic Pest, beginning with an inside visit to St. Stephen’s Basilica, the most important church in the country.
+Named for Hungary’s first king, it stands 314 feet tall and by ordinance, no other building in Budapest may surpass its height.
 You’ll also see City Park; Heroes’ Square with its stirring monument to the seven Magyar chieftains; and elegant Andrássy Avenue, lined with neo-Renaissance palaces and homes.
 Your tour also offers a peek at the iconic Parliament building, which you’ll explore in-depth tomorrow.

-The afternoon is free for you to explore on your own, or join fellow travelers on a guided bicycle ride.
+The afternoon is free for you to explore on your own, borrow one of the 20 bikes on board to cycle around Budapest.

-Back on the ship this evening, a folk music and dance show rings in your eastern European journey in style.
+Back on the ship this evening, an Operetta performance rings in your eastern European journey in style.

 Take a walk on the Buda side and go inside Parliament